openebs/website/website/src/blogs/2018-03-13-achieving-native-hyper-convergence-in-kubernetes.md

 ## Conclusion:

 Kubernetes native constructs and tools to manage and monitor local disks will help move towards achieving true hyper-convergence.
-We have observed many users in the OpenEBS community are using OpenEBS dynamic provisioner seamlessly, and requesting tools to manage the disks and storage pools.
+We have observed many users in the OpenEBS community are using OpenEBS dynamic provisioner seamlessly and requesting tools to manage the disks and storage pools.
 We are thinking of adding such tools to Kubernetes itself so that they are available to the larger community.
 A draft design proposal is available at We are looking forward to proposing and discussing these thoughts with K8S SIG leadership.

 We are cooking up some draft proposals in the OpenEBS project before we take the to K8S SIG.
 Your feedback is appreciated and needed.